Strengthen Preschoolers’ Mind with the Best Word Board Games

 It’s a simplified version of Scrabble for kids, focusing on either matching pre-printed words on the board or creating words on an easier grid with scoring based on collecting tokens.
 Less complex spelling, no math for scores, and two ways to play for different ages.

-How to Play Scrabble Jr
+How I Play Scrabble Jr.

 Boggle Jr